Bradshaw/spaceshipsin.space/sources/markdown/out/rad-brats/radicalisations.md

 ## Flexes (Omens)

-Räd Borg characters begin with Moves (Agility) + d4 Flexes, this becomes their maximum.
+Rad Brats characters begin with Moves (Agility) + d4 Flexes, this becomes their maximum.
 Flexes are restored when resting, up to the character's maximum.